 You are free to download and use my RSS stylesheet.
 It can be used as-is with most RSS feeds.
-The names, content, and addresses presented will be populated from the data in your own RSS feeds.
-Note that if your RSS does not have an
+The names, content, and addresses presented will be populated from the data in your RSS feeds.
+Note that if your RSS doesn’t have an

 <atom:link rel="self" … /> element, you should replace

 <xsl:value-of select="rss/channel/atom:link[@rel='self']/@href" /> with an actual address to your RSS file instead.
-Modern publishing tools will produce this output by default, though it is the line I expect could cause anyone problems.
+Modern publishing tools will produce this output by default, though it’s the line I expect could cause anyone problems.

 You RSS feed must be valid XML before any of this will work.
 Ensuring your RSS feeds pass XML validation will also ensure it will work flawlessly in any RSS reader.
 It is generally a recommend practice to ensure that your software produce valid XML for RSS.
 The described method will also work for podcast feeds.